Teameviral/StableDiffusionApp/readme.md

 ## Bard LI

-- Updated Version of Stable Bud Created By the [nicknochnack](https://github.com/nicknochnack/StableDiffusionApp)
+- Updated Version of [StableDiffusionApp](https://github.com/nicknochnack/StableDiffusionApp) Created By the [nicknochnack](https://github.com/nicknochnack).

-- This version can be used cpu instead of GPU
+- This version can be used using your cpu instead of GPU.

-- It might take time to generate images.
+- It might take some time to generate images.

 - Fixed all current customtkinter errors.